— A TRULY MODERN KETUBAH —

 Can we see a sample of your work in person?

 A ketubah is a big investment, and something you will have with you for the rest of your life.
-If you would like to see a sample of my work in person before purchasing a full-size ketubah, simply ask.
-I can ship you an 8″x10″ sample of the ketubah of your choice for $30.
+If you would like to see a sample of a ketubah in person before purchasing it full-size, you can order one here.
+If you order a sample, you will get a $15 credit towards the future purchase of a full-size ketubah.

 How do we care for our ketubah?

 There are a couple of things to be aware of when caring for your ketubah.
-Your ketubah is printed on 100% acid-free archival fine art paper using the giclee printing process.
+Your ketubah is printed on 100% acid-free archival fine art paper or archival-quality stretched canvas using the giclee printing process.
 Because of this, if your ketubah is taken care of properly, it will last a lifetime.

-Framing – I highly recommend that you frame your ketubah using UV glass and that you hang it out of direct sunlight.
+Framing – We highly recommend that you frame your fine art paper ketubah using UV glass and that you hang it out of direct sunlight.
+For stretched canvas ketubahs, framing it is not necessary, though we still recommend that it not hang in direct sunlight.
 Here’s some more information on framing.

 Humidity – If you have your ketubah professionally framed, it should be safe from standard amounts of humidity.
 Be sure to store it in a dry place before it is framed.
 Also, during the signing ceremony, make sure that no one touches it with damp hands as this can smudge the ink.